Juan171109/automation-task/README.md

 - Form submission and validation
 - Alert handling and verification

+## Failed tests are caused by bugs features

 ## CI/CD Integration

 This project includes a GitHub Actions workflow that: